 Jack joined Janz Team in 1970, when it was in the process of forming a youth ministry team called Janz Team Singers.
 The team spent four years in Germany where they found young people were open to the gospel.

 While engaged full-time in music ministry, Jack demonstrated a gift for administration.
 Consequently, Janz Team asked him to assume administrative responsibilities that included the practical functions of the North American office.
-He organized the office move from Calgary to Winnipeg.
+It is the job he still does with great faithfulness and quality.

 Jack did not completely leave the music ministry, however.
 He became the primary soloist for the adult music group and performed in Europe, Canada, and Brazil.
 He also took on the directorship of the Janz Team music department that was a leading producer of Christian music and radio broadcasts in German-speaking Europe.
 Jack wrote over 100 songs and recorded four albums with the Janz Team Singers as well as six solo albums.
-In recent years Jack has worked as the finance officer for TeachBeyond Canadian operations.
+God’s grace was evident everywhere Jack served.
+He is an exceptionally hard worker and full of integrity, characteristics God has used to bless TeachBeyond.